 Using wearable smart glasses or a smart phone that beams live stream footage, Aira connects people who are blind or have low vision to a trained professional agent who then becomes their ‘eyes’, helping to navigate the built environment, colour match clothes, read a whiteboard, navigate a worksite, travel with confidence and so much more.

 Launched in May 2018, the new technology makes the world instantly more accessible for people who are blind or have low vision.
-Explorers, or users of the technology, can use the service from 9pm to 3pm, seven days a week.
+Find out more here.

 Columbus talking compass

 The Robotron Columbus is a hand-held compass with speech output.
 The four major compass points north, south, east and west are spoken, as are the interim points northeast, northwest, southeast and southwest.

 The user orients the compass in the required direction and queries the compass by pressing a button.
 The appropriate compass point is then spoken.

 Almost any major world language is available, and new languages or personalized voices can be added.
 The current list of available languages is Arabic, Czech, Danish, English, French, German, Greek, Hungarian, Italian, Indonesian, Korean, Mandarin, Norwegian, Polish, Portuguese, Slovak, Spanish, Swedish, Thai and Turkish.